ridale/firepump/README.md

 ### Decisions

-The requirements are that the hardware used be accessable and inexpensive and that the solution be freely available to those that may want to replicate it.
+The requirements are that the hardware used be accessible and inexpensive and that the solution be freely available to those that may want to replicate it.

 * Battery start diesel pump
 * Sensor network